dellstorage/storagecenter-puppet-module/readme.txt

 ### Server Clusters

-Server Clusters can be created or destroyed by providing a Server Cluster definition to the `storagemanager` class.
-Default values for cluster properties can be set in the `storagemanager::server_cluster` subclass.
+Server Clusters can be created or destroyed by providing a Server Cluster definition to the `dellstorageprovisioning` class.
+Default values for cluster properties can be set in the `dellstorageprovisioning::server_cluster` subclass.
 Multiple clusters can be created in the same definition with the same properties by either providing multiple cluster names in the array, or by specifying a number of clusters to be created in a series.
-Multiple cluster definitions can be provided within the `server_cluster_definition_array` that is passed to the `storagemanager` class.
+Multiple cluster definitions can be provided within the `server_cluster_definition_array` that is passed to the `dellstorageprovisioning` class.
 All Server Clusters must have unique names.
 Servers and Server Clusters cannot have the same names.
 Server Clusters defined in the `server_cluster_definition_array` will always be created before Servers defined in the `server_definition_array`, and deleted after, so there are no dependency issues.

-Example paramater for `storagemanager` class:
+Example paramater for `dellstorageprovisioning` class:
 ```
 server_cluster_definition_array => [{
 	num_clusters => 1,